Simhyeon/dcsv/docs/meta.md

 * [x] Make drop-in replacement for current ced's implementation
 * [ ] Make virtual data's api more ergonomic for library usage
 * [ ] Test various formats of csv data
-* [ ] Currently valuelimiter only get's vector which is not necessarily a great idea.
-	* [ ] Add new method from\_str for value limiter

-* [ ] There are three types of limiters
-	- Schmea
-	- Limiter
-	- Preset
-	Theses limiters need global way to parse
-	Maybe make a ParsedCsv Struct?
-	Or simply provide different method that skips last word?

-e.g.) -> Name can change of course pub struct ParsedCsv {

-}

 ## How csv reader is different from ced?